ressuman/CountDown-Timer-App-Project/README.md

 ## ☕ Resources

-If you need help with any of the concepts covered in this assignment, here are some resources that you might find useful:
+If help is needed with any of the concepts covered in this project, here are some resources that might be useful:

 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 - [W3Schools](https://www.w3schools.com/js/)